ARMmbed/mbed-os-5-docs/docs/advanced/build_script.md

 Checking connectivity... done.
 Checking out files: 100% (3994/3994), done.
 ```
-* Now you can go to the mbed directory you cloned, and you can see the root directory structure of the mbed SDK library sources.
+* Now you can go to the mbed directory you cloned, and you can see the root directory structure of the mbed OS library sources.
 Type following commands:
 ```
 $ cd mbed
 $ ls